Seeram26/CSCI331_Group1_HW4-5/README.md

 - Youlun Wang

 ## Contents
-- `Documents` → Gantt chart and To-do list
+- `Documents` → Gantt chart and To-do list and FootNotes
 - `Notebooks(.ipynb)` → Each member’s `.ipynb` file with propositions and SQL queries.
    Please save your file as: "Individual_GroupNumber_HW#_MemberName.PYNB" and upload it here.
-- `Videos` → MP4 recordings of each member’s presentation.
+- `Videos` → Youtube recordings of each groups work.

 ## Submission
 - Individual files are inside respective folders.